NFL preseason: Scheduling

 The teams that play in the Pro Football Hall of Fame Game are determined solely by the league (and the Hall of Fame committee), featuring one AFC team and one NFC team.
 Its matchup is announced well in advance, around the time of the Super Bowl, when the Hall of Fame inductees are announced.
 Under some circumstances, the matchup is planned well into the future.
 For example, the Buccaneers played the Steelers in the 1998 Hall of Fame Game, a matchup that had been announced in 1983.
 In recent times, if there has been an expansion team added to the league, that team will be invited to play in the Hall of Fame game (Carolina, Jacksonville, the new Cleveland Browns, and Houston all played in their expansion seasons in 1995, 1999, and 2002 respectively).
 The 2009 game, however, was between two original American Football League teams: the Buffalo Bills and the Tennessee Titans (formerly the Houston Oilers).
-This matchup was announced after Ralph C. Wilson, Jr., an AFL founder and the only owner ever of the Bills, was inducted to the Pro Football Hall of Fame on February 1, 2009, while he Titans' owner, Bud Adams, was also the only owner his team had to that time.
+This matchup was announced after Ralph C. Wilson, Jr., an AFL founder and the only owner ever of the Bills, was inducted to the Pro Football Hall of Fame on February 1, 2009, while the late Titans' owner, Bud Adams, was also the only owner his team had to that time.
 Wilson and Adams were also the two last surviving members of the original AFL ownership cabal, and are two of the only three men who have majority-owned a professional football franchise continuously for fifty years or more (the late George Halas, who owned the Chicago Bears from 1920 to 1983, is the third).
 The Hall of Fame game served as a kickoff to the 2009 season, which would have been the 50th season of play for the AFL had it survived as an independent entity.
 The 2011 (canceled), 2012, and 2016 (canceled) games were between two NFC teams.
 Normally, the Pro Football Hall of Fame Game has an AFC and NFC matchup, but that is not always the case.